-We’re surrounded by bugs in the Grandmother’s Buttons studio.
-We’ve got arthropods on buttons, on antique plates, on fabrics, and even posters.
-Maybe it's because our founder’s grandfather was an entomologist who often took his wee granddaughter on bug identifying expeditions in the fields and woods of their farm.
+We’re surrounded by bugs in our studio.
+We’ve got arthropods on buttons, antique plates, fabrics, and posters.
+Our founder’s grandfather was an entomologist who took his granddaughter on bug-identifying expeditions so our love of bugs runs deep.

 In this piece:

-- Khaki and goldstone mirrored glass oval cabochon, made in mid-century Western Germany
+Khaki & goldstone mirrored glass oval cabochon, made in mid-century West Germany